 TokyoTreat Overview Booklet: A Helpful Surprise

 While I did recognize a few of the snacks, I had no idea what the majority of the products were.
-So it was a nice surprise to get a full color 8-page booklet that described most of the products.
+So it was a nice surprise to get a full-color booklet that described most of the products.

 As you can see in the image above, the color photos in this guide were super helpful to match up the products.
 A few of the items were listed as ‘mystery’ or ‘surprise’, so I still had to do a little guesswork on those.